status-im/nimbus-site/about/architect.md

 Nimbus is a suite of Ethereum client implementations designed to be as lightweight, easy to use, and adaptive as possible.
 The consensus client is the first of three Nimbus implementations to reach production.
 Meanwhile, an execution client and a true Ethereum light client are still in development.

-From their programming language upwards, Nimbus clients are optimized to conserve system resources, making them suitable to run on embedded systems and lower-specification devices.
+From their programming language upwards, Nimbus clients are optimised to conserve system resources, making them suitable to run on embedded systems and lower-specification devices.
 Nim, the language in which Nimbus clients are written, was chosen for the following reasons:

 - It is an efficient, general-purpose systems programming language.